nxp-mcuxpresso/mcuxsdk-middleware-zigbee/examples/zigbee_ble/common/commissioning.md

 over Bluetooth LE use case.

 To run the Zigbee commissioning over Bluetooth LE use case, the following applications are available:
+  - `zigbee_coordinator_ble_uart`: The zigbee application part is based on the Zigbee Coordinator example and the Bluetooth LE application part is based on the Wireless UART peripheral demo.
+Targeted boards: MCX-W71-EVK, FRDM-MCXW71.
   - `zigbee_coordinator_ble_wu`: The application is based on the Zigbee Coordinator example and the Bluetooth LE application part is based on EdgeFast Wireless UART demo.
+Targeted boards: RD-RW612-BGA, FRDM-RW612.
+  - `zigbee_router_ble_uart`: The zigbee application part is based on the Zigbee Router example and the Bluetooth LE application part is based on the Wireless UART peripheral demo.
+Targeted boards: MCX-W71-EVK, FRDM-MCXW71.
   - `zigbee_router_ble_wu`: The application is based on the Zigbee Router example and the Bluetooth LE application part is based on EdgeFast Wireless UART demo.
+Targeted boards: RD-RW612-BGA, FRDM-RW612.

 At the first boot, after initializing the Zigbee part and the Bluetooth LE part, the applications does not try to create or join a
 Zigbee network.
 At this point they are ready to receive commands over Bluetooth LE through the Wireless UART profile.
 The communication over Bluetooth LE between the application is intermediated by a mobile application.

 Bluetooth LE - Zigbee commissioning happens in three major steps:
-  - Connecting and obtaining the necessary data from the device to be commissioned (`zigbee_router_ble_wu`)
+  - Connecting and obtaining the necessary data from the device to be commissioned (`zigbee_router_ble_uart` or `zigbee_router_ble_wu`)
   - Connecting to the Zigbee coordinator to start the Zigbee network (if necessary) and obtain the commissioning data based on the device info already acquired.
-  - Connecting again to the new Zigbee device to be commissioned (`zigbee_router_ble_wu`) and provision the commissioning data so that it joins the Zigbee network formed earlier by the Zigbee coordinator (`zigbee_coordinator_ble_wu`)
+  - Connecting again to the new Zigbee device to be commissioned (`zigbee_router_ble_uart` or `zigbee_router_ble_wu`) and provision the commissioning data so that it joins the Zigbee network formed earlier by the Zigbee coordinator (`zigbee_coordinator_ble_uart` or `zigbee_coordinator_ble_wu`)

 The data exchanged over Bluetooth LE is encoded in a TLV format.
 Below are the shell commands supported for the commissioning scenario: